zombie/scanjs/README.md

 At a minimum, each must have rule is made up of 2 attributes:
 - name: the name of the rule
-- source: javascript source which matches one of the patterns below
+- source: javascript source which matches one of the patterns below (see Rule Syntax below)

 Optionally a rule may have the following attirbutes:
 - testhit: one more JavaScript statements (seperate by semi-colons) that the rule will match